What Is Skin Longevity? (And Why It’s Not Anti-Aging)

 What does skin longevity mean?

-It means supporting the skin’s ability to function and adapt over time.
+It means supporting the skin’s ability to function and adapt over time by protecting structure, maintaining barrier lipids, sustaining oxidative defense, and preserving recovery capacity (cellular energy).1–8

 Is skin longevity the same as anti-aging?

 No. Anti-aging focuses on reducing visible signs.
-Skin longevity focuses on preserving the biological systems that keep skin stable over time.
+Skin longevity focuses on preserving biological systems that keep skin stable across decades — your skinspan.

 Is skin longevity only about supplements?